copper-engine/copper-engine.github.io/docs/gettingStarted.md

 - a very simple HelloWorld Workflow:
 	- send 5000 asyncronous "Hello World" request to a mocked "external" Adapter.
 	- receive 5000 answer call backs
-	- uses the transient copper-engine: all threads are stored in memory.
+	- uses the transient copper-engine: all workflow instances are stored in memory.

 - a more realistic orchestration example:
     - engine, sender and adapter are separated java programs